-From its start in 1874, Foresters FinancialTM has helped families build financial security, support each other and make a difference in their communities.
+From its start in 1874, Foresters has helped families build financial security, support each other and make a difference in their communities.
 Almost a century-and-a-half later, this commitment to family and community well-being forms the foundation of who we are and still sets us apart.

-As an international fraternal benefit society, Foresters is by its very nature, a life insurer with a larger purpose: A strong commitment to helping its members and a desire to support their communities.
-Foresters does not have shareholders, but instead exists for its members, reinvesting profits back into supporting them and the communities in which they live.
+As an international fraternal benefit society, Foresters provides life insurance and individual savings solutions with a larger purpose: A strong commitment to enriching the well-being of its members and their communities.
+Foresters does not have shareholders, but instead exists for its members, reinvesting a portion of profits back into supporting them and the communities in which they live.

 Foresters is authentically purpose-driven, which defines us at our very core.
 It is woven into the fabric of who we are - from the work that we do, to the employees we recruit, right through to the customers with whom we do business.
-It shapes how we act - and especially, how we act when the world isn't looking.
+It shapes how we act and especially, how we act when the world isn't looking.